Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Interacting case

-It describes the evolution of the quasi-classical momentum distribution $f_{\bf q}({\bf r},t)$ as a function of position and time in the presence of a force ${\bf F}$ (see \cite{SOM} for details).
-Here the transport scattering time $1/\tau({\bf n})$, which describes the relaxation towards an equilibrium distribution $f^0_{\bf q}$ for given energy $(e)$ and particle densities $(n)$ ${\bf n}({\bf r},t)= (n,e)$, is determined from a microscopic calculation of the diffusion constant for small interactions~\cite{SOM}.
-All qualitative features seen in the experiment are well reproduced by the numerical results using the Boltzmann equation.
-Fig.\ \ref{fig:slopeIA} shows that the numerical simulations describe the drastic collapse of the expansion velocities and the shrinking of the core width for strong interactions also semi-quantitatively.
-Quantitative discrepancies between experiment and numerics probably arise both because the leading order perturbation theory is not valid for $U\gtrsim J$ and because the relaxation time approximation breaks down in the crossover region from diffusive to ballistic behaviour, where the colliding atoms are far from thermal equilibrium \cite{SOM}.

-Even though the core expansion velocity can be qualitatively predicted by a diffusive ansatz, the full quantum dynamics is certainly more complex and includes the formation of entanglement between distant atoms~\cite{Sanpera:ent}.
-In the case of a sufficiently high initial doublon density the free expansion itself could possibly be used to locally cool the atoms via quantum distillation processes~\cite{Fabian:QDist}.
+We have shown that the observed transport properties can be qualitatively predicted by the semiclassical Boltzmann equation (eq.\ref{boltzmann}).
+However, the full quantum dynamics is certainly more complex and includes e.g.\ the formation of entanglement between distant atoms~\cite{Sanpera:ent} as well as the existence of bound or repulsively bound states.
+While the expansion can be modeled in 1D~\cite{Kajala2011} using DMRG methods~\cite{Schollwoeck2005}, so far no methods are available to calculate the dynamics quantum-mechanically in higher dimensions.
+The separation between ballistically expanding atoms carrying high entropy and the high density core in the center could be used to locally cool the atoms via quantum distillation processes~\cite{Fabian:QDist}.